Inclusion Setting Support Officer (ISSO)

-The Area Inclusion Coordinator (InCo) Service offers support and guidance on including children with additional needs in Hampshire’s Early Years Education settings.
+The Inclusion setting support Officer (ISSO) offers support and guidance to early years providers on including children with additional needs in Hampshire’s Early Years Education settings.

 Who to contact